Famiglia Ticino

 > Experience the pink glow of Enrosadira at sunrise and sunset

 Ticino is where Switzerland kicks back a little.
 Think alpine charm with Italian flair, sun-drenched trails, and the kind of scenery that makes you stop mid-sandwich.
-Famiglia Ticino is a 4-day trek made for families who like their holidays a little wild.
+Famiglia Ticino is a 4-day hut-to-hut trek in the Alps made for families who like their holidays a little wild.

 The hikes are manageable for experienced families—daily distances are mellow, but there’s one real mountain pass to cross, just enough to earn your gelato.
 You’ll walk through lush valleys and ancient villages, wander along forest paths, and finish each day in a welcoming rifugio with hearty food and epic views.